flexion/dwd-ui-monetary-lab/README.md

 ------
 # Project Closed

-This Project has been archived and the active project has been moved [here](https://github.com/WI-DWD/UI-Modernization).
-All the issues and pull request for this project have archived [here](archive).
+This project has been archived and the active project has been moved [here](https://github.com/WI-DWD/UI-Modernization).
+All the issues and pull requests for this project have archived [here](archive).

 ------